minar09/cp-vton-plus/README.md

 2) image-parse (you can generate with LIP_JPPNet or CIHP_PGN pretrained networks from the person image.
 If you use LIP_JPPNet/LIP_SSL, then you need to run dataset_neck_skin_connection.py and body_binary_masking.py after generating the segmentation files.
 For CIHP_PGN segmentation, see this [comment](https://github.com/minar09/cp-vton-plus/issues/15#issuecomment-683403388))
 3) cloth (in-shop cloth image, crop/resize to 192 x 256 (width x height) pixels)
 4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
-5) pose (pose keypoints of the person, generate with openpose COCO-18 model )
+5) pose (pose keypoints of the person, generate with openpose COCO-18 model (OpenPose from the official repository is preferred))
 6) Also, make a test_pairs.txt file for your custom images.
 Follow the VITON dataset format to keep same arrangements, otherwise you can modify the code.

 ### What to do in case of unexpected results